offe/dumdb/README.md

 ## DumDB

 DumDB is a lightweight toy clone of MongoDB.
-It's not production quality and will probably never be.
+It's not production quality and will most likely never be.

 There are loads of differences between DumDB and MongoDB.